Weather and Tides

 Stewards of the Coast Whale Watching

-The whales begin their journey at their summer feeding grounds off Arctic waters of the Bering, Chukchi and Beaufort Seas.
-They travel down along the Pacific Coast to their winter calving lagoons off Baja California, Mexico.
-The whales return after breeding or with their young via the same route, usually closer to shore with the mothers on the outside and the calves closer inland for protection.
+The Whale Watch Program was started in 1986 by Bea Brunn to educate the public about the amazing gray whale.
+The whales begin their journey at their summer feeding grounds off Arctic waters of the Bering, Chukchi and Beaufort Seas, to their winter calving lagoons off Baja California, Mexico, traveling south along the coast.
+They return after breeding or with their young via the same route, usually closer to shore with the mothers on the outside and the calves closer inland for protection.

 Whale Watching in Sonoma County